FiezDev/Phoenix_V2/README.md

 ## Installation

-* at root
-* creat you environment with
+at root create you environment with
 ```bash
 virtualenv [envname]
 ```
-* or use P38
+or use P38
 ```bash
 source P38/bin/activate
 ```